Brene Brown said, “Daring to set boundaries is about having the courage to love ourselves, even when we risk disappointing others.”

 The hard part is accepting that there will be a hard part!

-I talk about that on today’s episode.
-Also, I read two letters: One from a woman who wants to know how to honor her boundaries without getting so much resistance, AND a really great letter from someone who calls me out!
+I talk about that in today’s episode.
+Also, I read two letters: One from a woman who wants to know how to honor her boundaries without getting so much resistance AND a really great letter from someone who calls me out!
 She thinks I have some sort of pathology and may need therapy.
 Is she right?

 Find out by clicking the play button at the top of the screen.